istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/change-notes/index.md

 - **Promoted** the `cni.ambient.dnsCapture` value to default to `true`.
 This enables the DNS proxying for workloads in ambient mesh by default, improving security, performance, and enabling a number of features.
 This can be disabled explicitly or with `compatibilityVersion=1.24`.
 Note: only new pods will have DNS enabled.
-To enable for existing pods, pods must be manually restarted, or the iptables reconcilation feature must be enabled with `--set cni.ambient.reconcileIptablesOnStartup=false`.
+To enable for existing pods, pods must be manually restarted, or the iptables reconciliation feature must be enabled with `--set cni.ambient.reconcileIptablesOnStartup=false`.

 - **Promoted** the `PILOT_ENABLE_IP_AUTOALLOCATE` value to default to `true`.
 This enables the new iteration of [IP auto-allocation](/docs/ops/configuration/traffic-management/dns-proxy/#address-auto-allocation),